VeoliaUKI/veolia-uki-iot-pki/README.md

 When prompted, enter a PEM pass phrase, when asked to sign the certificate, press y and when asked to commit the certificate, press y to commit the entry to the database.

 ### Create Initial Issuer CA CRL
+Execute the following command to create the Issuer CA certificate revocation list (CRL).
 ```
 openssl ca -gencrl \
     -config etc/<issuer-name>-ca.conf \